7 Essential Rock Guitar Albums

 I first took up the guitar over thirty years ago.
 Over the decades I’ve discovered a lot of great music that made me want to be a better guitar player.
 I’ve found inspiration in all kinds of artists, from Slayer to Led Zeppelin to John Denver, but there are some records that have really set themselves apart for me over the years.

 Visitors who have come to my home and checked out my CD collection have told me it is pretty obvious by my choices that I play guitar.
 I make no apologies for this.
-I have classical music in my collection, as well as jazz, soft rock and even bluegrass.
+I have classical music in my collection, as well as jazz, soft rock, and even bluegrass.
 But good guitar music is what really lights my fire, and for thirty years I've sought out the best guitar players.

-In this post I’ll look at seven influential albums that you’d find on the top shelf of my collection.
+In this article, I’ll look at seven influential albums that you’d find on the top shelf of my collection.
 If you play rock guitar, you’d be doing yourself a favor if you get familiar with each of them.
 These are by some of the most epic guitarists in the history of rock, and we can learn a lot from them.

 I know I have.
 When you’re done reading about them, please visit the comments section and take a moment to tell everyone which albums you have found most inspirational.
 Whether you are a beginner or advanced player, you may have just the advice someone needs to hear!